Discrete geometry and isotropic surfaces: Introduction

+The geometric notion of \emph{stationary Lagrangians submanifolds} was introduced by Oh~\cite{O90, O93} in order to seek canonical representatives, in a given isotopy class of Lagrangian submanifolds.
+Stationary Lagrangian submanifolds can be though of as analogues of \emph{minimal submanifolds} in the framework of symplectic geometry.
 As in the case of minimal surfaces, one can define various modified versions of the \emph{mean curvature flow}, which are expected to converge toward stationary Lagrangians submanifolds in a given isotopy class.
 In an attempt to implement numerical versions of these flows~\cite{JR}, we ended up facing theoretical problems of a \emph{discrete geometric nature}.
 Indeed, from a numerical point of view, surfaces are usually understood as some type of~\emph{mesh} and their mathematical counterpart is \emph{discrete geometry} and sometimes \emph{piecewise linear} geometry.
 Two obstacles arose in order to provide a sound numerical simulation of geometric flows for Lagrangian submanifolds, namely: \begin{enumerate} \item To the best of our knowledge, discrete Lagrangian surfaces of $\RR^4$ and more generally discrete isotropic surfaces of $\RR^{2n}$ are poorly understood, in fact hardly studied.
-We had no available examples of discrete Lagrangian tori in $\RR^4$ in our toolbox, save some discrete analogues of product or Chekanov tori~\ref{sec:examples}.
+We had no available examples of discrete Lagrangian tori in $\RR^4$ in our toolbox, save some discrete analogues of product or Chekanov tori~(cf Section \ref{sec:examples}).
 Furthermore, we had no deformation theory that we could rely upon contrarily to the smooth case.
-Implementing a geometric evolution equation for discrete Lagrangian surfaces, with so few examples to start the flow was not an enticing project. \item As far as a program is based on a numerical implementation, using floating point numbers, it is not natural to check if a symplectic form vanishes exactly along a plane.
-It only makes sense to test if the symplectic density is rather small, which means that we have an approximate solution of our problem.
+Implementing a geometric evolution equation for discrete Lagrangian surfaces, with so few examples to start the flow was not an enticing project. \item As far as a program is based on a numerical implementation, using floating point numbers, it is not natural to check if a symplectic form vanishes \emph{on the nose} along a plane.
+It only makes sense to test if the symplectic density is rater small, which means that we have an approximate solution of our problem.
 From an experimental point of view, we dread our numerical flow would exhibit some spurious drift of the symplectic density.
 We feared such instabilities may jeopardize our numerical simulations for flowing Lagrangian submanifolds. \end{enumerate} These issues led us to consider an auxiliary flow.
 Ideally, the auxiliary flow should attract \emph{any} discrete surface toward Lagrangian discrete surfaces.
 The utility of the auxiliary flow would be $2$-fold: its limits would provide examples of Lagrangian discrete surfaces for our experiments.
 It may also be used to prevent instabilities of evolution equation along the moduli space of discrete Lagrangian surfaces.

 These questions are part of a larger ongoing project.
 They have not been fully investigated yet but stirred many questions of a discrete differential geometric nature, in the context of symplectic geometry.
 This paper delivers a few answers to some of the simplest questions arising, as a spin-off to our initial motivations.